 Recently, the National Study of Congregations’ Economic Practices (NSCEP) was released by Lake Institute on Faith & Giving.
-This landscape study surveyed just over 1,200 congregations across the country to determine their economic practices, asking about congregation* donors, how congregations teach about money and finances, and how congregations spend their financial resources.
+This landscape study surveyed just over 1,200 congregations across the country to determine their economic practices, asking about congregation donors (includes Christian, Muslim, Jewish, Buddhist, and Hindu congregations), how congregations teach about money and finances, and how congregations spend their financial resources.

 Postdoctoral researcher Dr. Christopher Munn worked extensively on the study and shares some of the report’s key findings and implications.

 What were some of the key findings that congregations and religious leaders should know?

 CM: In a national sample over half of surveyed congregations (approximately 58 percent) reported growth in congregation size and/or revenue.
 Congregations of all sizes reported growth.
 This story about religiosity declining in the U.S. is not necessarily true for congregations.

 However, it’s a complex and not completely positive story.
 Not every type of congregation reported increase in size and/or revenue, but many did.